ga-group/comcat/tree+def.md

       Naturally occurring hydrocarbon gas mixture of higher alkanes (methane, ethane, propane, others), sometimes a small percentage of carbon dioxide, nitrogen, hydrogen sulfide, or helium.
       - #### 10102010  Purified Natural Gas
         Processed natural gas, or gas from petro-chemical processes, that is close to pure methane or pure ethane.
+      - #### 10102015  Natural Gas Variance
+        Product that tracks the variance or volatility of natural gas.
       - #### 10102020  Liquefied Natural Gas  (LNG)
         Natural gas or purified natural gas that has been cooled down to liquid form for ease and safety of non-pressurized storage or transfer.
       - #### 10102030  Liquefied Petroleum Gas  (LPG)